crealitycloud/deleted_models/README.md

 Protecting the rights of creators has always been at the core of our operations, and we have constantly been fighting against copyright issues since the platform went live.
 We take copyright infringement seriously and remove reported infringing content.
 We believe that any 3D model belongs to its original creator other than any platform.

-## When users upload a model to Creality Cloud, they MUST choose a Creative Commons license.
+When users upload a model to Creality Cloud, they MUST choose a Creative Commons license.

 <img src="1191d54f26732816e8027c097090c993.png" width="900" height="500">

+When users important models from Thingiverse, they MUST tick the box to agree that they can only import their own models.

 <img src="4d4a6b8c77817bc3c940ee939a775809.png" width="900" height="500">